Ayushlion/introduce-yourself-app/README.md

 # Introduce Yourself App

-Introduce Yourself is an application to tell a little about youself.
+Introduce Yourself is an application to tell a little about yourself.
 Ask to get an issue assigned.

 # How to contribute to this project